himurali/abcbillweb/docs/bill/Commissionerate/Chapter5E.md

 sidebar_position: 6
 ---

-# Chapter 5 : Establishment of Directorate for Active Mobility Urban Design & Infrastructure
+# Chapter 5 :  Active Mobility Urban Design & Infrastructure

 Active Mobility Infrastructure is a critical component of promoting active mobility, which refers to non-motorized modes of transportation such as walking, cycling, and non-motorized public transport.
 The infrastructure should prioritize the needs of pedestrians, cyclists, and public transport users to create a safe, convenient, and well-connected system.